iMikie/Semantic-UI-Rails/README.md

 ## Adding Semantic-UI to Rails

+By itself, Semantic-UI is a set of CSS/LESS, Javascript/JQuery libraries that you include in your project.
+You use Semantic-UI by writing special (and quite elegant) HTML/CSS and then calling the appropriate Javascript/JQuery routines.

 Start with a new or used Rails app.
 I'm on 4.2.3, using Ruby 2.1.2 on a Macintosh.

 Add/make sure the following lines are in your Gemfile.